8 things to look forward to

 3. Changes to plans won’t bother us

 Never again will we be thrown by a last-minute alteration to a work deadline or social engagement.
-After the all-encompassing changes to our lives that we have experienced over the last couple of months, anything of this nature will be a drop in the ocean.
+After the all-encompassing changes to our lives that we have experienced over the last year, anything of this nature will be a drop in the ocean.
 Adaptability and flexibility will become bywords in the personal lexicon of how we describe ourselves to others.

 4. We’ll keep in touch more